Sudip Bose

 Sudip Bose is an American emergency medicine physician, military combat veteran and a clinical professor.
 He serves as an emergency physician at Medical Center Hospital in Texas and is a professor at the Texas Tech University Health Sciences Center and at the University of Illinois College of Medicine.

 Bose was the recipient of the CNN Hero recognition that he received for treating Saddam Hussein, after his capture by the US Army in December 2003.
 He has also been awarded the Combat Medical Badge, the US Army Commendation Medal and the Bronze Star Medal for his military service.

 Early life and education

-Bose was born in Michigan.
+Bose was born in Michigan to Indian immigrant parents.
 He completed high school at Naperville Central High School and was selected for the Northwestern University Feinberg School of Medicine Honors Program in Medical Education while he was in high school.
 He completed his undergraduate studies at Northwestern University and graduated as an MD at the age of 25.